atolab/cdds/docs/GettingStartedGuide/introduction.rst

 that addresses the data-sharing needs of large scale mission- and business-critical applications.

 *********
 VortexDDS
 *********

 VortexDDS is an implementation of the DDS standard.
-TODO extend
+Apart from the libraries needed to run DDS applications, it also contains development sources and tools needed during the development of those applications.